Physical Geology

 Curving is used when deemed necessary by the instructor.

-Numeric grades will be posted on Moodle after ALL students (including make-up cases) have completed their exams and ALL the exams are graded.
+Numeric grades for each mid-term, the final exam will be posted on Moodle after ALL students (including make-up cases) have completed their exams and ALL the exams are graded.
+The Quiz marks will also be available on Moodle.
+Note that Moodle will not estimate an overall course numeric grade.
+Please look to your final letter grades via PAWS.

 Final Grade Assignments: A-: 90-93.3, A: > 93.3-96.7, A+: > 96.7-100% , B-: 80-83.3, B: > 83.3-86.7, B+: >86.7 - 90%, C-: 60-63.3, C: >63.3-66.7, C+:>66.7-80%; D-: 50-53.3%, D: >53.3-56.7, D+: >56.7-60%), F (less than 50%)